 I find it very hard to believe that I could have all my expenses paid for, earn money and raise funds for a disabled family member while on a tropical adventure; how is this possible?

-Each of the 30 teams have at least two revenue streams and a lot of tax deductions for their normal income.
-The small business they create for their hero such as landscaping, dog walking, a coffee shop or something else and their second revenue stream; a share in the broadcast revenue of this streaming series.
+Each of the 30 teams have at least three revenue streams and a lot of tax deductions for their normal income.

 A team could lose money on a coffee shop business and the broadcast revenue could be flat.
 In that case the expenses could be similar to going on a great vacation but with a lot of tax deductions.
 The business created locally for their superhero could break even or be profitable and broadcast revenue could be similar to average sitcoms, cooking or talk shows.
 This type of success could pay all the expenses and produce a profit for all 30 teams.